MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/identity-readme.md

 ### Client library support

-Client and management libraries listed on the [Azure SDK releases page](https://azure.github.io/azure-sdk/releases/latest/js.html) that support Azure AD authentication accept credentials from this library.
+Client and management libraries listed on the [Azure SDK releases page](https://azure.github.io/azure-sdk/releases/latest/js.html) that support Microsoft Entra authentication accept credentials from this library.
 Learn more about using these libraries in their documentation, which is linked from the releases page.

 ### Known issues